react-native-modal/react-native-modal/README.md

 ## Setup

-This library is available on npm, install it with: `npm install --save react-native-modal` or `yarn add react-native-modal`.
+This library is available on npm, install it with: `npm i react-native-modal` or `yarn add react-native-modal`.

 ## Usage